 - If you have any coronavirus symptoms such as coughing, sore throat, high temperature, shortness of breath, difficulty breathing, you should stay at your accommodation.
 They also recommend contacting a local epidemiologist, but even if you can manage to get them to answer the phone they will likely be of no help.

 - If you have sudden onset of life-threatening symptoms, you should contact emergency medical services.
-Make sure to avoid telling them if you suspect the corona virus, otherwise they are likely to ignore your call and never come.
+Make sure to avoid telling them if you suspect the corona virus, otherwise they may ignore your call and never come.
 This is not a joke.

 Split COVID-19 testing locations